Health in Scotland: Public Health Measures

-Drink Driving Limit
+Drink driving limit

-In December 2014, the Scottish Government reduced the legal drink driving limit in an effort to reduce the number of alcohol related deaths and serious injuries on Scottish roads.
+In December 2014, the Scottish Government reduced the legal drink driving limit in an effort to reduce the number of alcohol-related deaths and serious injuries on Scottish roads.
 The reduction in the legal limit of blood alcohol levels from 80 mg to 50 mg in 100ml of blood brought Scotland in to line with other European countries such as France, Germany, Italy and Spain.
-However, in two years after the new law was introduced, the rates of road traffic accidents in Scotland have not decreased.
+However, within two years after the new law was introduced, the rates of road traffic accidents in Scotland had not decreased.
 One possible explanation is that the change in the limit may not have been enforced or publicised sufficiently to have the expected effect in reducing accidents.

-Minimum Unit Pricing
+Minimum unit pricing

-In 2012 the Scottish Government passed legislation to introduce a statutory minimum price per unit of alcohol to try to reduce alcohol consumption by harmful drinkers.
+In 2012, the Scottish Government passed legislation to introduce a statutory minimum price per unit of alcohol to try to reduce alcohol consumption.
 The legislation was subject to legal challenges by alcohol trade bodies including the Scotch Whisky Association but was ultimately upheld by the Supreme Court of the United Kingdom.
-The act came into effect on 1 May 2018 with an initial minimum price of 50p per unit.
+The Act came into effect on 1 May 2018 with an initial minimum price of 50p per unit.
+In 2023, some politicians called to amend minimum pricing laws to increase to 80p per unit.

+In April 2024, the Scottish Parliament voted to keep Minimum Unit Pricing, and to increase the minimum price to 65p per unit, an increase of 15p since the introduction of the policy six years earlier.
+Criticisms were that the levy imposed on alcohol misuse did not correlate with a decline in consumption of alcoholic beverages, as deaths from alcohol reached high levels on a par with 2008.